wp-plugins/decategorizer/readme.txt

 == More info ==

-To see the end result before you decide to install (and, possibly, start writing redirections for all 150 of your categories), please visit [wordpress.skyphe.org](http://wordpress.skyphe.org) and browse around.
+To see the end result before you decide to install, please visit [wordpress.skyphe.org](http://wordpress.skyphe.org) and browse around.
 You'll notice that no url contains "category" and still everything works just fine.

+I don't think I've ever written a readme before.
+Is it full of spelling and grammar errors?
+Too long?
+I suck at explaining how things work?
+Drop me an e-mail if something's bugging you about this text :)

 == Plans for the next version? ==

-(added on August 4th 2008 at 10:50PM)
+(added on August 15th 2008 at 9:27PM)

-The only thing that comes to my mind is automatic creation of redirection rules when the plugin is activated, and addition of a new rule each time a new child category is created or modified.

-I do intend to implement that.
+No idea.
+Leave a comment here or on my site, or send me an e-mail if you would like to see something added to the plugin.

+Maybe an admin page that holds a single checkbox to enable/disable the 'init' call?
+It might save a few milliseconds.
+I'm not kidding :)